dangminhduc/aws-solution-architecture-professional-note/README.md

   - (Optional) Enable RAM to centrally config Network Firewall or associate Route53 Resolver DNS Firewall rules across accounts and VPCs
 - Using AD Connector in the AWS Directory Service as a directory gateway to forward directory requests.
 Connect IAM Identity Center to the self-managed AD by using the AD Connector.
   - Trust relationship between AWS Managed Microsoft AD and the self-managed AD should be two-way and can not be one-way.
+- AWS Identity and Access Management (IAM) Access Analyzer helps to identify resources in your organization and accounts, such as S3 buckets or IAM roles, that are shared with an external entity.

 ## Cognito
 - To enable guest access with Cognito, enable unauthenticated access in Cognito Identity Pool.
 Then guest users can request an identity ID via GetId API